 In previous years, UA journalism professors have led workshops on reporting, interviewing, editing, blogging and computer-assisted reporting, among other topics.
 In addition, local journalists from the fields of television, radio, newspaper, and magazine have led sessions with students.

-The 2014 program will be headed by Elena C. Stauffer, alumna of the UA School of Journalism.
+The 2014 program (June 8-14) was headed by Elena C. Stauffer, alumna of the UA School of Journalism.
 She wrote and was a copy editor for the Arizona Daily Star, Tucson’s daily newspaper, and the Tucson Citizen, now an online-only publication.
 Elena is currently the graduate coordinator at the School of Journalism.

 For more information, contact Elena Stauffer.